 - Finally, pour the cardamom tempering over the sheer korma and it is ready to serve

-- The above measure and recipe of sheer korma is for 5 litres of milk.
+- The above mentioned measure is for 5 litres of milk.
 If you want to make it for 1 litre of milk then use, 4-5 dates, 20 grams of almonds (20 pieces atleast), 20 grams of pistachios (25-30 peices) and 2 tablespoons of charoli nuts.

-- 1 litre of milk will make a use of approx 50-60 grams of fine nylon vermicelli and 50 grams of ghee.
+- 1 litre of milk will make use of approx 50-60 grams of fine nylon vermicelli and 50 grams of ghee.
 Sugar can be added as per you taste.
-Using these measures, go ahead with making of Hyderabadi sheer khurma with 1 litre milk.
 Preparation time and cooking time will also differ here, it will take much less time for 1 litre of milk.